All Episodes

 Details coming up.

-Is it Don?
+Don Basso, is it Don?

 Am I getting that right?

-Um Mr. Basso, I don't know if John Basso.
+Mr. Basso, I don't have time.

 All they've done is ensure there's going to be a gajillion of these all over the country.

-They opened a year ago to Hooters Like Formula, red meat, sexy waitresses dressed as nurses here.
+They opened a year ago to Hooters-like formula, red meat, sexy waitresses dressed as nurses here.

 Diners choose from among four cheeseburgers, the single, double, triple, and quadruple bypass.